What to do if you find a fallen or injured raptor:

 We recommend keeping phone numbers in your mobile phone for your local wildlife centers in case of wildlife emergencies.
 If you encounter a raptor emergency in the Marin County, CA area please contact our emergency line or WildCare at:

 HOP Emergency Line: 415-518-9670

 WildCare Bay Area: 415-456-SAVE

 The Hungry Owl Project and our Raptor Rescue and Reunite program are dedicated to protecting all birds of prey.
 We are a growing group of devoted volunteers, but WE NEED YOUR HELP.
-We are always in need of funding to continue this program.
+We are always in serious need of funding to continue this program.
 Please help us continue this mission by making a tax deductible donation today.
 Help us preserve that magic that inspires us to look up to the trees.
 These magnificent birds are invaluable as a part of a healthy ecosystem and their continued presence depends on us all.